roelmann/filter_buttonawesome/README.txt

 Still to be done
 =========================
 I am still figuring out how to add an abilityt  o detect a custom variable to allow the user to set the icon size.
+DONE: Simply add the icon size fontawesome code (e.g. fa-2x) following the icon name - it works

 Copyright
 =========================